Public Health

 Email healthprotection@tdhb.org.nz

-• is a public health physician
+• is a public health medicine specialist

 • can provide specialist advice on matters that relate to population health